 - Make Energy Mix

-- Assemble Amino Acid Mix - One buffer stock for each of twenty (20) amino acids.
+- Make Amino Acid Mix - One buffer stock for each of twenty (20) amino acids.

 - Make twelve (12) other component buffers (see Make Energy Mix)